Steve Leventhal

 Chief Executive Officer

 Since joining WorldBeing as Chief Executive Officer in 2008, Steve Leventhal has focused on helping some of the world’s most marginalized and economically disadvantaged populations to find their personal strengths, advocate for their rights, and become agents of positive societal change.
-Under Steve’s leadership, WorldBeing’s evidence-based resilience programs have reached upwards of 450,000 youth, women and schoolteachers living in poverty in India, Kenya, and the US.
-Steve oversees all strategic planning, program development, external relations, and operations for the organization.
-During Steve’s tenure, WorldBeing has pioneered the development, implementation, and scale-up of some of the first personal resilience and positive psychology programs delivered in low and middle-income countries.

-Steve Leventhal has served as an executive and strategic consultant in the US, Asia, and Africa with start-ups, Fortune 500 firms, and global nonprofit organizations.
-Prior to joining WorldBeing, Steve served as Director, External Relations at the San Francisco, CA-based Fritz Institute.
-Previously, at Population Services International | PSI, he brought together leading global private and public health partners to launch an innovative web-based medical training program for healthcare workers in Zimbabwe.
+Prior to joining WorldBeing, Steve served as an executive and strategic consultant in the US, Asia and Africa with start-ups, Fortune 500 firms, and global nonprofit organizations.
+Previously, he served as Director, External Relations at the San Francisco, CA-based Fritz Institute, focused on improving the efficiency and effectiveness of humanitarian logistics around the world.
+At PSI, he brought together leading global private and public health partners to launch an innovative web-based medical training program for healthcare workers in Zimbabwe.
 Prior to that, Steve served as Director & General Manager of PlanetSearch Networks at Philips Electronics, and as founder and CEO of Point Asia, Inc.